dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 12. Open the workbook in Excel, and click the Home tab.

 You should see the new Ribbon group and Ribbon button.
-But it doesn’t
+But it doesn't

 work yet.